kiwidude68/calibre_plugins/CONTRIBUTING.md

 - VS Code can [integrate directly with GitHub](https://code.visualstudio.com/docs/editor/github)
 - Alternatively just clone this repo to a folder on your machine.
 - If you are a point-and-click in Windows Explorer sort of person then I recommend [TortoiseGit](https://tortoisegit.org/).
+- Ensure you have Python installed, I use version 3.10

+## Getting Started (Linux)

+Currently I have no Linux environment to create the appropriate setup instructions for.
+Also the batch files mentioned are obviously only for Windows too.
+If someone wants to contribute the necessary shell script equivalents into the .build folder and instructions then great - otherwise stick to Windows...

 ### Plugin Batch Files